 But when your toddler hits someone, you simply can’t wait three more months until her mom gets home to address it.

-Initially, I was left out of a lot of the discussions about how to correct our daughter.
+Initially, I was left out of a lot of discussions about how to correct our daughter.
 This was largely out of necessity, due to the aforementioned challenges.
 But when I learned about what had been put into action without my input, I was hurt.
 Not angry—I knew my husband was just doing the very best he could—but hurt.

 Missing out on this basic, essential aspect of parenting wasn’t something I had anticipated.
 It was a big, painful reminder that I just wasn’t there.